Prompt Responses

 Is It Better To Walk With A Cane Or A Walker?

-When a person’s discomfort is localised, such as when sciatica only affects one leg, a cane is the best option, while a walker is better for those experiencing pain on both sides of their body (if you have weakness in both your legs, for instance).
+When a person’s discomfort is localised, such as when sciatica only affects one leg, a cane is the best option, while a walker is better for those experiencing pain on both sides of their body (if you have weakness in both legs, for instance).

 Which Hand Do You Hold A Walking Stick?